 Students who achieve in the 90th percentile or above on the Performance Series assessment during the spring testing.
+Final Average must be 90% or above in all core subjects.

 Special Awards

 ASCS Leadership Award, ASCS Service Award, and Principal's Award